-Stroll through the '50s, '60s, '70s, '80s and '90s and relive the nostalgia that defined the generation.
-If you really want to feel old, walk through the lobby, where you can see 20th century pop culture in its time capsule displays.
+Stroll through the ‘50s, ‘60s, ‘70s, ‘80s and ‘90s and relive the nostalgia that defined the generation.
+If you really want to feel old, walk through the lobby, where you can see 20th century pop culture in the time capsule displays.

-Like the other resorts, you'll find larger-than-life icons around the buildings.
-The nostalgia continues outside where you can find a three-story-tall Mickey Mouse phone that stands outside one of the resort wings.
+Like the other resorts, you’ll find larger-than-life icons around the buildings.
+The nostalgia continues outside, where you can find a three-story-tall Mickey Mouse phone that stands outside one of the resort wings.

-The bathrooms are huge and have plenty of room for storage if you're a heavy packer.
+The bathrooms are huge and have plenty of room for storage, if you’re a heavy packer.
 A sliding wooden door separates the sleeping area from the bathroom and the shower features a dual shower head so you may never want to get out.

 INSIDER TIP: If you're planning on staying here, we recommend a room by the Hippy Dippy Pool.
 It will be closest to Classic Hall, where the food court and buses are.
 This means a short walk to and from bus stops and, after a long day in the parks, that short walk will be a life-saver.

 We should also mention that POP Century sells Dole Whip.
 Enough said.

 The All-Star Resorts consist of three separate resorts: All-Star Movies, All-Star Music and All-Star Sports.
 The All-Star Resorts have the most affordable rates on Disney property.
 As with all other value resorts, the theming is not subtle.